Majha

 Majha (romanized: Mājhā; /pa/; from "mañjhlā" lit. 'middle') is a region located in the central parts of the historical Punjab region, presently split between the republics of Pakistan and India.
-It extends north from the right banks of the river Beas, and reaches as far north as left bank of the river Ravi, constituting upper half of the Bari Doab.
+It extends north from the right banks of the river Beas, and reaches as far north as left bank of the river Ravi.

 The Majha region was partitioned between India and Pakistan in 1947.
 It includes four districts of Indian state of Punjab — Amritsar, Tarn Taran, Gurdaspur, and Pathankot.
 In the Pakistani province of Punjab, the Majha region proper includes Lahore and Kasur districts.
 However, it is not uncommon to include the districts of Gujranwala (including Hafizabad and Wazirabad), Sialkot (including Narowal) and Sheikhupura (including Nankana Sahib) — located in the Upper Rachna Doab — in the Majha area as well.
+Strictly speaking, though, the northeastern half of Rachna Doab is traditionally called Darap, and the southwestern half forms part of the Sandal Bar.
+Even the southwestern half of Lahore district has a separate name, Nakka.
+Taken as a whole, Majha forms a rough parallelogram with the rivers Beas and Sutlej forming the base and bounded by the Sivaliks in the east, the River Chenab in the north, and roughly the line of 73°-30'East longitude in the west.

 A map of the Punjab region c.
 1947 showing the different doabs.

 People of the Majha region are given the demonym "Mājhī" or "Majhail".
 Most inhabitants of the region speak the Majhi dialect, which is the basis of the standard register of the Punjabi language in Indian Punjab.
 The most populous city in the area is Lahore on the Pakistani side, and Amritsar on the Indian side of the border.
 Majha is also the birthplace of Sikhism.

-History
+Etymology

+The word majha means "middle" or "central".